cloudfoundry-attic/lattice-release/docs/ltc.md

 ## What's Running on Lattice?

+### `ltc cells`

+`ltc cells` lists each Lattice cell that is joined to the cluster.
+It provides the available memory and disk capacity for each cell.

 ### `ltc list`

-`ltc list` displays all applications currently running on the targetted Lattice deployment.
-This includes information on the number of requested and running instances for each application, and routing information for accessing the application.
+`ltc list` displays currently running applications and tasks not yet deleted on the targeted Lattice deployment.
+For applications, this includes information on the number of requested and running instances, and routing information for accessing the application.
+For tasks, the assigned cell, task status, result and/or failure reason are shown.

 ### `ltc status`